Deploy a Data Collection Scheduler

 - Install the license manually.
 For more information, see Install a license in the Splunk Enterprise Admin Manual.

-- Configure the instance as a license slave.
-For more information, see Configure a license slave in the Splunk Enterprise Admin Manual.
+- Configure the instance as a license peer.
+For more information, see Configure a license peer in the Splunk Enterprise Admin Manual.

 3. Start integrating VMware vCenter Servers and manage DCNs